Long County vaccination clinic gives gift cards to those getting shots

 “Nurses use the vaccine every day and we know there is no such thing as a tracking device in the vial,” Hartley said.

-“Covid has really hit us with the Delta (variant) and we’ve seen younger people getting Covid and having really bad outcomes and have some deaths and that’s what we’re trying to prevent,” said Hartley.
-“30 and 40 year olds dying of Covid, we should have that happening and it’s very heartbreaking that it is happening.”
+“COVID has really hit us with the delta (variant) and we’ve seen younger people getting COVID and having really bad outcomes and have some deaths and that’s what we’re trying to prevent,” said Hartley.
+“Thirty and 40 year olds dying of COVID, we shouldn’t have that happening and it’s very heartbreaking that that’s happening.”